 3. A Drowning Church: Shettihalli

 Drowning churches are quite a fascination across the world.
 Something about them captures the imagination.
-Shettihallli may not be the most secret place in India, but it is one of the more mysterious places to visit in India.
-However, rather than being spooky many people say that it is a deeply peaceful place to explore.
+Shettihallli may not be the most secret place in India, but it is one of the more mysterious places in India.
+However, rather than being spooky, many people say that it is a deeply peaceful place to explore.